cashubtc/nuts/xx.md

 #### Error Handling

-This is a query endpoint that returns available information without side effects:
+This is a query endpoint that uses all-or-nothing error handling, matching the behavior of the batch mint endpoint:

-- If a `quote_id` is not known by the mint, it SHOULD be omitted from the response
+- If any `quote_id` is not known by the mint, the mint MUST reject the entire request and return an appropriate error
-- If a `quote_id` cannot be parsed (invalid format), it SHOULD be omitted from the response
+- If any `quote_id` cannot be parsed (invalid format), the mint MUST reject the entire request and return an appropriate error
-- The response array MAY be shorter than the request array if some quotes are unknown or invalid

-This partial-response behavior differs from the batch mint endpoint, which requires all quotes to be valid and uses atomic all-or-nothing processing.

 ---